 Brexit & Your Trade Marks

-UK national trade mark rights will be unaffected by the UK exit from the EU.
+UK national trade mark rights will be unaffected by Brexit.
 EU registered trade marks, which currently cover the UK, will remain in place and enforceable in the UK until new provisions are put in place to give them continuing, or corresponding, effect in the UK.

 It is now widely expected that the UK Parliament will pass the necessary EU Withdrawal Act so the UK will formally leave the European Union on 31st January 2020.

 This does not mean that the UK will be leaving the EUIPO system at that time.
 The UK will continue to be part of the EU trade mark system during a transitional period whilst a full trade deal between the UK and EU is negotiated.
 This transitional period will maintain this status quo until at least the end of December 2020, but depending on how long these complicated negotiations take, could last longer.

 1. New UK trade mark registrations will be automatically created which mirror their EU counterpart registrations;

 2. For any pending EU trade mark applications, owners will have 9 months to file a UK application which mirrors their EU application and will benefit from the same filing and priority dates.

 Despite the UK’s political position still being unclear, the implications for EU trade mark protection post Brexit is well established.
 That is, after a transitional period, EU rights will be maintained and replicated in the UK when the UK eventually leaves the EU.